pachyderm/pachyderm/doc/deployment/openshift.md

 You can use it to modify a manifest created using the `--dry-run` flag to `pachctl deploy custom`, as detailed below, and then use this guide to ensure the modifications it makes are relevant to your OpenShift environment.
 It requires certain prerequisites, just as [jq](https://github.com/stedolan/jq) and [sponge, found in moreutils](https://joeyh.name/code/moreutils/).

 This script may be useful as a basis for automating redeploys of Pachyderm as needed.

+### Configuration as code

+You're strongly encouraged to treat any manifests you generate and modify as _code_, subjecting them to the same revision control management you would any source code.

 ## Preparing to deploy Pachyderm